tournepivoine/shinpokered-fr/README.md

 - Slot machine no longer copies too much tile data
 - Fixed wrong amount of stars loaded in Gamefreak logo
 - Added protection against oak's lab music cutting a channel off
+- Holding B in zero delay text mode will not revert the text to FAST speed
+- Major cleanup of options constants

 #Bugfixes